EliotVU/UT2004-MutCacheExtractor/README.md

 ## Caveats

 1. If the row becomes darkened then the extraction failed, possibly the file may no longer exist in the `/UT2004Root/Cache/` directory.
-2. The game crashed upon extraction then the attempted package may possibly have still been in-use.
+2. The game crashed upon extraction then the attempted file may possibly have still been in-use.